Health

 Zinc

 Zinc is an essential mineral for testosterone synthesis.
-A study at Wayne State University found that when zinc-deficient men were given supplements, their testosterone levels nearly doubled after six months.
+Research has shown that when zinc-deficient men were given supplements, their testosterone levels rose substantially after several months.
 The reason oysters are considered an "aphrodisiac food" is their outstanding zinc content of about 14mg per 100g.
 Beef, pork liver, and cashew nuts are also good sources.
 The recommended daily intake for adult men is 11mg.
+However, exceeding 40mg per day can inhibit copper absorption, so obtaining zinc through food is the safest approach.

 Vitamin D

 Vitamin D is a precursor to steroid hormones and is involved in testosterone production.
-An Austrian study found that when men deficient in vitamin D were given supplements for one year, their testosterone levels increased by about 25%.
-Approximately 70% of Japanese people are said to be vitamin D deficient, making supplementation through sunlight exposure (15-20 minutes per day) and diet (salmon, mushrooms, egg yolks) important.
-(You can learn more from books on nutrition)
+Research has shown that supplementing vitamin D-deficient men for one year increased their testosterone levels by approximately 25%.
+Many people have insufficient vitamin D levels, making supplementation through sunlight exposure (15-20 minutes per day) and diet (salmon, mushrooms, egg yolks) important.
+You can learn more from books on nutrition

 Omega-3 Fatty Acids

 Omega-3 fatty acids maintain vascular health and improve blood flow.
 Since erection is a blood flow issue, vascular health is directly linked to male sexual function.
-In women as well, improved blood flow may increase blood supply to the genitals and enhance sensitivity.
+In women as well, improved blood flow may enhance sensitivity.
 Oily fish (mackerel, sardines, Pacific saury), walnuts, and flaxseed oil are good sources.
+If cooking feels like too much effort, simply keeping canned mackerel on hand is an effective option.

 Iron